 It’s widely believed that South Bank’s blocky, futuristic design took shape as a construction project for the 1951 Festival of Britain which celebrated the nation’s arts, architecture and futuristic technology in the rebuilding of Britain after World War 2.
 However, that wasn’t the case.
 Newly-elected PM Winston Churchill hated many of the ideas around the festival and even had the festival site demolished.
 Indeed, the Brutalist architecture which stands today was inspired by Churchill’s vision for a totally new South Bank.

 In the early 1950s, the desire for a new beginning after the war and Churchill’s demand for a new look meant that its construction was driven by an unstoppable avant-garde aesthetic with little respect for the past.
-So by the 1960s, this ‘brutally’ dystopian look emerged.
+So by the 1960s, a ‘brutally’ dystopian look emerged.

 National Theatre, designed by Denys Lasdun